Date tbc , Austin Court, Birmingham

 Since October 2011, Water and Sewerage companies (WaSC’s) have taken responsibility for private sewers and lateral drains that extend beyond private premises or combine flows from two residences.
-‘Modern’ UK sewer network infrastructure, designed to meet the challenges associated with urban population and industrial growth became prevalent during the mid 19th Century following the Great Stink of London.
-These are still in use today incorporating an extended web of infrastructure including Combined Sewer Overflows (CSO’s), pumping stations and intercepting sewers, built as populations expanded and environmental regulation changed.
-The most recent high-profile extension has been the Thames Tideway Scheme, designed to intercept storm sewage overflow from the original sewer network.
+‘Modern’ UK sewer infrastructure, designed to meet the challenges associated with the mid 19th Century are still in use today incorporating an extended web of infrastructure including Combined Sewer Overflows (CSO’s), pumping stations and intercepting sewers, built as populations expanded and environmental regulation changed.

-In 2010, some 75% of some 200,000 sewer blockages per annum were caused by Fats Oils and Grease (FOG), hardening within the sewer network, creating restrictions to flow.
-Much of the remainder is caused by accumulation of flushed wet-wipes and other ‘non-woven’ textiles, resulting in the flooding of some 3,000 homes per year.
-Other recent incidents include a 64m long fatberg discovered in Sidmouth, and such occurrences are becoming more prevalent in sewer networks throughout the UK.
+In 2010, some 75% of some 200,000 sewer blockages per annum were caused by Fats Oils and Grease (FOG) or accumulation of flushed wet-wipes and other ‘non-woven’ textiles, resulting in the flooding of some 3,000 homes per year.
+High profile recent incidents include a 64m long fatberg discovered in Sidmouth, and such occurrences are becoming more prevalent in sewer networks throughout the UK.

 AMP7 creates opportunities to do more with the existing assets through assessment, planning, data analytics control and maintenance.
 This event will allow like minded industry professional to explore the subject on a technological and social basis.